 Finally, we must remember that bitterness and forgiveness are not necessarily opposites.
 It is not necessarily true that one hasn’t forgiven if one is bitter.
 And forgiveness doesn’t mean that the bitterness will automatically end.
 These are two separate issues and the Bible doesn’t say that if you forgive you will not have bitterness and vise versa.
 The IFB teaches this, but it’s not in the bible – at least I can’t find it anywhere in the Bible.

 This entry was posted on Monday, January 23rd, 2012 at 11:33 am and is filed under Bitterness, Independent Fundamental Baptist Church, Roots of Bitterness .
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.